 - Citation Builder: NCSU Libraries - APA6, MLA7 and MLA8, Chicago16, CSE.

 - Presents all styles at once.
 No list creation.

 - APA- Purdue OWL Website

 - MLA- Purdue OWL Website

 - Turabian- Quick Guide

 - CSE- Citing Guide from UNC University Libraries

 Need help with managing a large number of citations?
-Check out the Citation Management guide that shows you how to collect and organize your citation information using Mendely, Zotero and EndNote Web programs.
+Check out the Citation Management guide that shows you how to collect and organize your citation information using Endnote Online, Zotero, BibMe, EasyBib, and NoodleTools Express programs.

 Need additional help?

-The most current style manuals are also available in print at the Research Services Desk for you to use in the library.
+The most current style manuals are also available in print at the Research Desk (1st floor Library Addition) for you to use in the library.
 Proper citation is an important part of your research process so utilize these resources when in doubt.
 As always, the reference librarians are here if you need more help.